PORK TRENDS

 TRIMMINGS

-Both the 42% fat and 72% lean trimmings markets continued to increase.
-Historically, the trimming markets move higher at this time, on prospects of increasing current and forward seasonal demand, according to analysts.
+Both the 42% fat and 72% lean trimming markets increased again.
+Historically, the trimming markets move higher at this time of year on prospects of increasing current and forward seasonal demand, according to analysts.

 PICNICS